You have questions? We have answers…

 YOU NEED EFFECTIVE AND EXPERIENCED REPRESENTATION

 At Southeastern we continue to build on success.
-With over 20 years of experience in Social Security and disability advocacy, James E. Allen and the professionals at Southeastern are here to help.
+With over 20 years of experience in Social Security and disability advocacy, James E. Allen and the professional team at Southeastern are here to help.

-Although most of our clients are new to the process, we can advise you if you have filed and failed multiple times, we are here to help.
-Even if you have lost with other attorneys, or had other representatives drop your case, we can win the social security disability benefits you deserve.
+Although most of our clients are new to the process, we can advise you if you have filed and failed multiple times -even if you have lost with other attorneys, or had other representatives drop your case, we can give you a free case evaluation.